2017 NFL Mock Draft: Final Mock Draft 7 Rounds

 Arizona Cardinals: Tre'Davious White, CB, LSU

 - The 5-11 191 lb Tre'Davious White did too well in Mobile to fall out of the first round correcting his issues with press coverage and stopping the run after having 13 deflections from pass breakups for LSU in 2016.
 At the same time other underclassmen stepped up at the 2017 NFL Combine which is the biggest reason White fell as far as he did.
+White would be a good cornerback next to Patrick Peterson here.

 - Other Arizona Cardinals Selections